-Table 66.
-I olic by 6.1 walker Street, Eastwood T SA Objectives Appraisal of Site Ideas for mitigation 1.
-Housing 200 homes (plus c.30 extra care homes).
-Weak housing sub-market for affordable housing viability.
+SA Objectives Appraisal of Site Ideas for mitigation 1.
+Housing 200 homes Possible element of extra care provision.
+Weaker housing sub-market for affordable housing viability.
 Open corridor of 25 m required for DH Lawrence heritage.
+To include 'community hub' including a health centre.
 2. Health GP services 324m The Canyons open space on site and proposed open space on site.
-3. Heritage None directly on site.
+'Community hub' including a health centre proposed on the site.
+3. Heritage There is a listed building outside of the site at no. 28 Garden Road (Grade II Listed) although this is separated from the site by Garden Road and properties along the southern side of this road and so the development of the site should not adversely impact upon it.
 Detailed policy on the literary heritage associated with DH Lawrence.
 4. Crime 5.
 Social The Canyons open space on site.
 Dora Phillips Hall 105m from site, Eastwood Library 23m Shops 226m, Brinsley Mini Market 249m Lynncroft Primary School 37m from site, Eastwood Comprehensive School 700m Anthony Byrne The Newsagent 71m from site, Eastwood Post Office 94m from site.
+'Community hub' proposed on the site.
 6. Biodiversity and Green Infrastructure No implications.
 7. Environment and Landscape Series of terraces on a north-facing slope, from which there are extensive views into the countryside associated with DH Lawrence literary heritage, and promoted for the blue line trail.
-8. Natural Resources and Flooding Contaminated land improvement would clean site if remediation undertaken.
-Remediation work for contaminated land.
-9. Waste A preliminary assessment of the data indicates that at least some of the material may be classified as hazardous waste.
-10. Energy and Climate Change 11.
+8. Natural Resources and Flooding 9.
+Waste Potentially some demolition waste' 10.
+Energy and Climate Change

+SA Objectives Appraisal of Site Ideas for mitigation 11.
 Transport Mill Road and Plumptre Way quiet roads within 400m Town centre bus stops for quarter hourly and other services.
 12. Employment Stimulates construction and other jobs.
 13. Innovation 14.
 Economic Structure